agroportal/fairness/README.md

 ## Contacts
-Emna Amdouni, University of Montpellier (emna.amdouni@lirmm.fr) Clement Jonquet, University of Montpellier (jonquet@lirmm.fr) Syphax Bouazzouni , University of Montpellier (syphax.bouazzouni@lirmm.fr) Your suggestions and comments are welcome.
+Emna Amdouni, University of Montpellier (emna.amdouni@lirmm.fr) Clement Jonquet, University of Montpellier (jonquet@lirmm.fr) Syphax Bouazzouni , University of Montpellier (syphax.bouazzouni@lirmm.fr).

+Your suggestions and comments are welcome.
 Thank you.